Alexei Anisin, Ph.D.

 alexei.anisin@aauni.edu

-Alexei Anisin (Ph.D., Government, University of Essex), is the Dean and Senior Lecturer in the School of International Studies and Diplomacy.
-He has conducted postdoctoral research in the Institute of Political Studies, Charles University Prague.
-His interests are in applying multi-methodological tools including quantitative methods, qualitative comparative analysis, and causal process tracing to research questions on social conflict and political violence.
+Dr. Anisin graduated from the University of Essex with a PhD in Government and has likewise conducted postdoctoral research at the Institute of Political Studies, Charles University.
+He is dean and senior lecturer in the School of International Studies and Diplomacy.
+Dr. Anisin’s research interests lie in the application of multi-methodological tools, including quantitative methods, qualitative comparative analysis, and causal process tracing to research questions on social conflict and political violence.

 Specializations